The Safest Smart Doorbells for Your Home

 But with dozens of products on the market, how do you know which to choose?
 And how can you feel confident that a system glitch or malicious hack won’t leave you and your loved ones vulnerable?
 Read on to discover the safest options.

 One of the first smart doorbells to market was Ring, and now the company offers an entire suite of video doorbells and door view cams (the latter is a wire-free doorbell that transforms your peephole into a smart security device).
 Ring’s built-in motion sensors detect movement as someone approaches, triggering instant mobile alerts and initiating HD video recording.
 A two-way audio system allows homeowners to proactively protect their property—you can speak with postal workers to instruct them on where to leave a package if you aren’t home, for example, and even scare off anyone on your property who might be looking to steal said delivery.
 In order to maintain your device’s security, Ring recommends keeping your firmware up-to-date and using strong, unique passwords for both your Wi-Fi network and device account.
 The company uses encryption to secure video data when it is securely stored in your Ring account, and when it is being transferred between your device, the Ring app, and the cloud servers.
 “I prefer the Ring doorbell not for the quality of the product, but for the extensive ad campaign that backs it,” explains Sipes.
 “I also like Ring because law enforcement has access, with the owner’s permission, to the video footage.”
 Plus, all Ring devices integrate seamlessly with Amazon Alexa.
-No wonder it’s one of 15 smart home devices that are worth every penny.
+Here are a few tips for fixing a broken doorbell.

 Google Nest Hello